Read Smith’s plans for the fall 2021 semester.

 A bookcase of resources on teaching and learning and on succeeding as a professor resides in Seelye Hall B8.
 Faculty and staff members should feel free to browse on site and sign out books to read at greater leisure.
-If you have a suggestion for a book we do not have, please let Floyd Cheung know.
+If you have a suggestion for a book we do not have, please let Sara Pruss know.
 See the titles that we currently own.

 Smith faculty are actively publishing about pedagogy in addition to publishing in their own fields.
 The following citations are for published articles about teaching by Smith authors.
 If you would like information about an article, please contact its author.